HISTORY AND TRADITIONAL LAND

 Referring to the place of discovery of historical heritages, it is known that the settlements that were made by ancestors in ancient times include:

-√ Around Mount Masurai, Lake Depati Empat (Great Lake), Lake Pauh.
+Sekitar Around Mount Masurai, Lake Depati Empat (Lake Besar), Lake Pauh.
 It is estimated that these areas are the locations of Purba Hamlet, Renah Punti, Talang Penggala, Muara Penon, Durian Tinggi and Sungai Kuyung.
-The five hamlets are estimated to be around the Serampas and Sungai Tenang areas of Jangkat District and around that area there are also estimated to be Purba Koto Mutun Hamlet, Renah Lipai Tuo, Pelegai Panjang which is within Muara Siau District.
+The five hamlets are estimated to be around the Serampas and Sungai Tenang areas of Jangkat District and around the area there are also estimated to be Purba Koto Mutun Hamlet, Renah Lipai Tuo, Pelegai Panjang which are within Muara Siau District.

 Selatan In the south of Lake Kerinci around the village of Muak there is now the Purba Jerangkang Tinggi village.